pachyderm/docs-content/latest/integrate/weights-and-biases/_index.md

 ---
 # metadata #
 title: Weights and Biases
-description: Learn how to use the Weights and Biases connector to track your data science experiments.
+description: Learn how to use the Weights and Biases integration to track your data science experiments.
 date:
 # taxonomy #
 tags: ["integrations", "weights-and-biases"]